Obituary and funeral service: Aaron Jason Keiper, 44, of Loganville

+Aaron leaves behind to cherish his memory: His wife of almost 19 years Megan Elizabeth Tucker Keiper whom he married on January 17, 2003 in Girard, PA; four children: Ashton Makayla Berlin age 23, Hannah Jade Keiper age 22, Emilyn Ann Elizabeth Keiper age 10, and Adysen Jane Kinsley Keiper age 9; his parents, two brothers Bradley Keiper (Trish), Seth Keiper, and sister Megan Keiper, and his mother-in-law Dee Dee Tucker, sister-in-law Emily Tucker Laird (Price), as well as several aunts, uncles, and cousins.

+Aaron never met a stranger and had many friends (too many to list).
+Aaron was the go-to guy for everyone he brought under his wing and his wingspan was large.
+Everyone who met Aaron was immediately rewarded with his infectious smile, ability to make a quick joke and everyone felt welcomed by his giant of a presence.
+Aaron never hesitated to drop everything to help wherever it was needed.
+Aaron’s life’s mottos were “Prior Proper Planning Prevents P### Poor Performance” and, if things were difficult; “Get a big straw and suck it up.”

-A memorial service honoring the life of Aaron will be held on Saturday, January 8, 2022 at 3:00pm at Grace United Methodist Church 555 Grayson Pkwy Grayson, GA with Pastor Trenton Dockery officiating.
-The family will receive friends on Saturday, January 8th from 1:00pm until the service at 3:00.
+A memorial service will be held at 3:00 P.M. on Saturday January 8, 2022 at Grayson United Methodist church, 555 Grayson Pkwy Grayson, GA 30017.
+Pastor Trenton Dockery will be officiating.
+The family will receive friends at the church beginning at 1:00 P.M. until the time of service.
+A memorial stone will be placed in a National Cemetery, which will be named at a later date.

+Those wishing to provide a memorial in Aaron’s memory may do so to the Wounded Warrior Project at woundedwarriorproject.org or the children’s ministry at Grayson United Methodist Church.
+The men given the honor of being his pall bearers as follows are a small sample of those he considered friends and brothers; Timothy Haggerty Jr, Daniel Wages, Brian Ziegler, Sean Doublestein, John Graf, Willie Quattlebaum, Nick Borja, Blake Bock, Brandon Grunnet and O. J. Greene.

 Condolences may be sent or viewed at www.wagesfuneralhome.com.
 Tom M. Wages Funeral Service, 120 Scenic Hwy., Lawrenceville, GA 30046 (770-963-2411) has been entrusted with the arrangements.